|Form relationships based on character and personality rather than skin colour, |

 Written by Robyn T. Braley

-Are your relationships languishing due to COVID-19?
-Forming relationships is one thing.
+We've learned that forming relationships is one thing.
 Maintaining and developing them is another.

 WRONG!
 Some of the challenges to your mental state may require professional intervention.
-But for some, engaging with other humans may be the starting point to their COVID survival and eventual recovery.
+But for some, engaging with other humans may be the starting point to their post COVID survival and eventual recovery.

 There are plenty of ways to maintain current relationships, revitalize old ones, and form new ones.
 Begin by creating a list of reasons why someone else would be friends with you?
 What value can you bring to a relationship?